pink-junkjard/hyperfiddle/README.md

 > <img src="https://i.imgur.com/DCPtHN3.png" width="720px">
 >
-> *The radio control on :fiddle/type is a custom attribute renderer, `qe-picker-control`, which is defined
+> *The radio control on `:fiddle/type` is a custom attribute renderer, `qe-picker-control`, which is defined
-> in the view menu and eval'ed at runtime. :fiddle/query's custom renderer is a CodeMirror with syntax
+> in the view menu and eval'ed at runtime. `:fiddle/query`'s custom renderer is a CodeMirror with syntax
 > highlighting, balanced parens etc. The fiddle's own layout (including button labels and local state)
 > is a fiddle renderer, about 100 lines of Reagent markup, defined in the view menu and eval'ed at runtime.
-> Each menu is a :button link to another fiddle, with its own data dependencies and renderers.*
+> Each menu is a `:button` link to another fiddle, with its own data dependencies and renderers.*

 # FAQ and anti-features